storozhukBM/allocator/README.md

     1. Copy to heap with to string cast
     1. Arena string allocation option from passed []byte
     1. Optimization of append to consecutive byte slices where we try to fit allocation in currently available buffer
+1. Code generation - take into account the observability of specified structure

 Test
 ```